TuxVinyards/quickemu-mod/README.md

 ### Command line power with graphical ease

+- Replaces quickgui
 - Simple mouse click start
 - Improves Windows boot up
 - Full & extra diagnostics
 - Easy customising & installation

 ![Screenshot at 2023-02-22 12-59-04-1920](https://user-images.githubusercontent.com/3956806/220619057-f63883d2-4d0d-4130-94e1-d444f1567be4.jpg)

+\@ 2023-05-15 Now available as a full wrapping script that still gives a menu interface and allows modding.
+This now replaces quickemu-tools as default to accompany quickemu original.
+Depending on your point of view, use it in a similar way to quickgui.
+But with more features.
+Start by mouse click on the .conf file:

+pic here

+qMod remains in place, mainly for use with difficult legacy quickemu 4.2 to 4.4 Windows loading problems.

 ### qTools: Automates the one by one commands